 Christopher opened a new casual restaurant, The Charter Oak, in the Napa Valley in late spring 2017.
 Located in the heart of the Napa Valley, The Charter Oak is centered on a celebratory, family-style dining experience, using simple, approachable and seasonal food.
 The menu reflects the products of the Napa Valley through an elemental cooking style, with a hearth at it’s center, and by highlighting one or two ingredients at a time.

-Christopher lives in St. Helena with his wife Martina, his two daughter’s Daisy and Lulu, and his dog Charlie.
+Christopher lives in St. Helena with his wife Martina, his two daughter’s Daisy and Lulu, his dog Charlie and pet bunny Apple.